jposanau5/coursera-getting-cleaning-data/README.md

-# coursera-getting-cleaning-data
-Coursera datascitoolbox Getting and Cleaning Data assignment
+# Coursera datascitoolbox Getting and Cleaning Data assignment

 ## Overview
 This repo is for the " Getting and Cleaning Data" assignment for the https://www.coursera.org/course/datascitoolbox data science course.
 The assignment goal is to "demonstrate an ability to collect, work with, and clean a data set".